Kike-H/exercises-node-js/README.md

 __*Penjamo Polytechnic University*__

-Exersice for my class of SOA
+Exersices for my class of SOA

 > ## Requirements